About Us

 We do this by

-• learning programme basic life skills group known as the GO Learners Club (Monday – Friday 10 -3 pm)
+Learning programme basic life skills group known as Day Opportunities (Monday – Thursday 10 -3 pm)

 Our Journey